lian0090/simuPoisson/README.md

 # simuPoisson
 Simulate F2 populations based on Poisson distribution for the number of recombinants

+This is currently only for F2 populations.

+     (1) For each chrosome, number of cross-over events is sampled from a truncated Poisson distribution (2) For each coss-over events, the position of this event on the chrosome is sampled from a uniform distribution along the chrosome intervals.
+The restrition is that two cross-over events need to be 20 cM distance from each other.

 ## Install
 If `devtools` is not installed, install devtools first.